1nt3rnalF4tal3rr0r/SomeWhatSecureWebAPP/README.md

 # Usage

-To switch a regestired user from a normal user to an administrator, simply login to the PHPmyAdmin and change the Boolean value from 0 to 1.
+To switch a registered user from a normal user to an administrator, simply login to the PHPmyAdmin and change the Boolean value from 0 to 1.

 Thats all for now, Good Luck !!